 In events where visitation is missed for good reason, evidence may be presented (i.e. Medical Certificate) to ensure a compensatory visit is arranged.

-Unfortunately, in some cases, the other party (and their accomplices) attempt to use these moments made possible by the courts for the other parent (and their families) to bond with their child/children.
+Unfortunately, in some cases, the other party (and their accomplices) attempts to use these moments made possible by the courts for the other parent (and their families) to bond with their child/children.
 We recently tweeted about this, and the tweet was followed up by a news channel (video below).

 If you are a victim of this, simply report the incident in court, and the nearest police station to the court.
 If you need assistance in such matters, please always feel free to approach us.